metrico/qryn-docs/docs/cloud/installation.md

 *Supported since writer v1.9.64*

+## Time based rotation

 Let's assume that you have a limited hard drive storage and you're not sure if all the data can fit before it gets rotated.
 The default rotation mechanism is configured in amount via amount of days for each node of the database configuration.
-Config json:

-### JSON
+##### JSON
 ```
 {
   "database_data": [{